-Facility managers, who have emergency planning obligations, are not just ensuring compliance, they need to promote a proactive mindset towards safety.
-A positive attitude towards safety can save lives and protect people from the rising threats from emergencies and natural disasters.
+Facility managers, who have emergency planning obligations, are not just ensuring compliance.
+They need to promote a proactive mindset towards safety.
+A positive attitude toward safety can save lives and protect people from rising threats from emergencies and natural disasters.

-2017 was laden with fire emergencies and natural disasters.
-From high-rise building fires, bush fires
+2018 was laden with fire emergencies and natural disasters.
+From high-rise building fires, bush fires to